The BIG IDEA

 10. How can you see “3 Symbol Bible Reading” making a difference in your life as you do it regularly?

 Allow the group to discuss.

 Here’s a way to get started.
 Take the 31-day challenge and read the Bible every day for 31 days.
-Start in the book of John and see how a month in God’s word can impact your life!
+Start in the book of John, read a chapter a day and see how a month in God’s word can impact your life!

 Our review cards are an excellent way to review your past lessons with your students before each study.
 Not every lesson has one yet but if we have them, you can find them on the PRINT page.
 Check them out and use them each week to help your students grab hold of the truths in these studies.